chrisschultzssw/SSW.Rules.Content/rules/getting-a-busy-person-into-the-meeting/rule.md

 ### Be Persistent

 If the meeting should have started and the decision maker/s have not joined, add them to the call (if possible), ping them again, or call them.
-If you don't get a response, tell them *"I will call you towards the end of the meeting to go for a summary"*,as per [SSW.Rules | Do you know how to loop someone in at the end of a meeting?](https://www.ssw.com.au/rules/loop-someone-in)
+If you don't get a response, tell them *"I will call you towards the end of the meeting to go for a summary"*, as per [Do you know how to loop someone in at the end of a meeting?](https://www.ssw.com.au/rules/loop-someone-in)

 ### Be Proactive

 Don't just wait around for everyone to be there - once you have done the above and the decision maker/s have a delegate, start the meeting.
-You may choose to start with smaller agenda items, or "For information" items that can be easily summarised at the end.
+You may choose to start with smaller agenda items, or "For information" items that can easily be summarised at the end.